mohnishdev/mohnishdev/README.md

 ---

 ## 🧠 What I'm Learning / Exploring
+- Building Web3 based SSO platform like okta where user can login at one point and then user can login in different sites with same auth token .
+And Making it more friendly for web2 users so they dont feel web3 ecosystem like differnt thing
 - zk-SNARKs, modular blockchains, and L2 rollups
 - Smart contract security patterns & audit workflows
 - Full-stack decentralized identity (DID / Verifiable Credentials)